corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-contract-constraints.md

 ## Signature constraints

-*Signature constraints* let you express complex social and business relationships while allowing smooth migration of existing data to new versions of your CorDapp.
+*Signature constraints*: Let you express complex social and business relationships while allowing smooth migration of existing data to new versions of your CorDapp.

 You can use signature constraints to specify flexible threshold policies.
-However, if you use the automatic support, then a state requires that the attached CorDapp is signed by every key that signed first attachment.
+However, if you use the automatic support, then a state requires that the attached CorDapp is signed by every key that signed the first attachment.
 For example, if Alice and Bob signed a CorDapp that was used to issue some states, every transaction must include an attachment signed by Alice and Bob.
 This allows the CorDapp to be upgraded and changed while still remaining valid for use with the previously issued states.

 You can create a more complex policy that will release the constraint with fewer signatures than the total number of possible signers.
 This makes it possible for multiple versions to be valid across the network as long as the designated number of signers agree with the updates.